snownontrace/snownontrace.github.io/microtubule-co-sedimentation-worm-extracts.md

 4. Aspirate the supe and resuspend the pellet with equal volume of 1x sample buffer (200 uL).

 Keep the samples at -20 for SDS-PAGE later.

-3. Gel filtration analysis with the HSS worm lysate.
-After the gel filtration, I collected all the samples from the void volume peak to the second last fraction.
-That was fractions 16-47 (32 samples).
-First I took 60 uL of each fraction, added in 20 uL 4x sample buffer (this is the diluted sample).
-Then I took 400 uL of each fraction, added in 100 uL of 100% TCA for TCA precipitation.
-I mixed each sample by vortex, leave all tubes on ice in the cold room for O/N.
-Note: there is an offset volume between the UV peaks and the elution volume, I need to account for it when calculating the elution volume.

-4. Sucrose gradient analysis with the HSS worm lysate.
-Standards: mix Yao’s standar, 10 mg/mL aldolase and 10 mg/mL catalase equal-volume.
-HSS worm lysate: load 100 uL as it is.
-After 8 hours spin down at 50 krpm, there is a sizable pellet at the bottom of the HSS worm lysate sample.
-I collected all the samples by 150 uL fractions, put at -20.